How to apply

 - Att.
 5: Documentation of English proficiency

-Please save and upload all attachments with your surname in the file name, e.g. SURNAME-Att-3.
+Please save and upload all attachments with your surname in the file name, e.g. SURNAME-Att-1.
 Please note that only documents submitted through the portal will be considered.
-Do not send any documents by email.

 The application portal “JobbNorge” has a field for “application text” and a standard CV which is entered in the portal.
 Please do not use these online forms, but instead use the CV template and the Motivational letter template (Due to technical reasons, you have to type your chosen thematic area in order to get to the next step in the online form, and you have to fill in only your personal details in the CV stage).
 It is only these attachments that will form the basis for the evaluation.